2023 Online Privacy Guide: A Dozen Things You Must Do To Protect Your Private Life, Darling

 Use an Encrypted Messaging Service And Email Platform

-Be Stealth and Mysterious.
+Be stealthy and mysterious.
 It's so much more interesting darling!

 Protect Your Stuff